Andres6936/Classify.Images/Readme.md

 ### Project with Tensorflow

 This project uses Tensorflow to classify images in format webp that were scraped from of ECommerce.
-The scraper donwload the images of site, but these these images have meaningless numbers as file name, so the idea is to use Tensorflow to classify and sort these images into directories for later use.
+The scraper download the images of site, but these images have meaningless numbers as file name, so the idea is to use Tensorflow to classify and sort these images into directories for later use.